gandlafbtc/open-pleb/README.md

 ## Environment Configuration

 **IMPORTANT**: WHEN RUNNING IN PRODUCTION, YOU NEED TO CONFIGURE THE ENVIRONMENT VARIABLES FOR YOUR OWN ENVIRONMENT!
-ESPACIALLY THE `OPENPLEB_DATABASE_URL` SHOULD BE CHANGED TO USE NON DEFAULT CREDENTIALS
+ESPECIALLY THE `OPENPLEB_DATABASE_URL` SHOULD BE CHANGED TO USE NON-DEFAULT CREDENTIALS

 OpenPleb requires several environment variables to be configured for proper operation.
 Below are instructions for configuring environment variables for both local development and Docker deployment.